mrzepinski/es6-guide/manuscript/destructuring.md

 { x: a } = point; // throws error
 ```

-We have to wrap it in parantheses.
+We have to wrap it in parentheses.
 Just that ☺

 ```javascript
 let point = {